Master Student Position in Cancer Research

 The Interleukin-6 (IL-6) signaling cascade is known to play an essential role in tumorigenesis and lately, evidence has accumulated that IL-6 exerts tumor-suppressing functions in prostate cancer, the second most frequently diagnosed cancer in men.
 Therefore, the main aim of the project is to decipher the role of a specific IL-6 signaling member in vivo and in vitro and to determine if its activation could provide a novel strategy to interfere with prostate carcinogenesis.
-The work will deal with a wide variety of standard molecular biology techniques, Next Generation Sequencing, tissue culture, histopathological techniques and work with mouse as a model organism.
+The work will deal with techniques of molecular biology including cell culture, animal work (mouse as model organism), immunohistochemistry, and RNA/protein analysis.

 The master student will be integrated in a highly cooperative, supportive team with friendly working environment.
 Besides the affiliation with the Veterinary University of Vienna, the master student will also have close collaboration with the Institute of Pathology at the Medical University of Vienna.